Teaching and Learning Centre - Wageningen UR

 -

-Using Interactive Tools in Brightspace for course design
+Using Interactive Tools in Brightspace for formative assessment

 How can you make your courses in Brightspace more attractive, creative and varied?
 Learn about some simple tools (H5P, Creator+ & FBF) that give you immediate results.